Monster Tale

-Monster Tale is a 2011 platformer video game developed by DreamRift and published by Majesco Entertainment for the Nintendo DS.
+Monster Tale is a 2011 platformer video game developed by DreamRift and published by Majesco for the Nintendo DS.
 It follows a young girl named Ellie and her monster companion Chomp as they attempt to stop the villainous Kid-Kings and return Monster World to the monsters.

 Development

 According to the game's developers, there was pressure from publishers not to feature a young female lead.
 Peter Ong, the co-founder of DreamRift and director of Monster Tale, told Nintendo Power that "this choice was actually somewhat controversial with some publishers.
 Our experience was that many publishers are looking to avert the risk of a main character that hasn't been proven to capture large audiences.
 As a result, there was some concern from publishers that Ellie should change to a male or a more mature/sexy female."

 Reception

 Monster Tale received "generally favorable reviews" according to the review aggregation website Metacritic.